citp/privacy-policy-historical/s/su/sup/supplyhouse.com.md

 ### Customer Accounts

 You may create an account through SupplyHouse.com at any time by providing your e-mail address and creating a unique access password, which will allow some of your information to be safely stored for future orders.
 Creating an account allows you to save time at checkout, set your ordering preferences, easily refer back to past orders, adjust your personal information and change your e-mail subscription settings.
-For your privacy and security, *we do not store credit card numbers in your account.
 You are not required to create an account to visit or order from SupplyHouse.com.
 If you wish to unsubscribe from future communications you can click on the 'Unsubscribe' link within any e-newsletter.

 ### How will my information be used?